 The Kathmandu valley is home to many ancient temples, stupas, chaityas, and shrines, which are all an integral part of the city’s cultural heritage.
 In fact, it is said that there are more temples than houses in the valley.
 The temples are heavily carved, and the stupas are white-domed and massive, creating a beautiful mosaic that is unique to Kathmandu.

 To fully appreciate the beauty and culture of Kathmandu, it is recommended to explore the city from the outside in.
 There are many beautiful walks within the valley that offer a combination of cultural experiences and natural heritage.
-In addition, there are many historical sites, such as the Royal palaces of the three different kingdoms that once divided the valley, which are still standing today.
+In addition, there are many historical sites which are still unexplored, such as the Royal palaces of the three different kingdoms that once divided the valley, which are still standing today.

 Anyway, Kathmandu is a beautiful and culturally rich city that is a must-visit for anyone interested in history, art, and tradition.